-Today's mathematics education is all about new trends.
-"New Math" as we call it.
+Today’s mathematics education is all about new trends.

-Every six months some new innovative approach emerges and many start following it in hopes that it will improve student engagement and possibly understanding of the mathematical concepts studied.
+Every six months some new innovative approach emerges and many start following it in hopes that it will help improve student engagement and possibly understanding of the mathematical concepts studied.

 When you are building a house, you start with the foundation.